 Fires and other related perils, i.e. events which cause a financial loss, have become a common cause of losses in recent times.
 These perils cause unspeakable loss to property as well as goods.
 That is why having a fire insurance policy becomes important.

 The policy covers the financial loss that you face when assets are damaged due to fire or other covered perils.
 You can buy a fire insurance plan under the following circumstances –

 - If you are an owner of goods and/or property

 - If you are a pawnbroker or pawnee (pawnbroker – an individual who lends money to another based on any asset pawned by another; pawnee is an individual who lends money to another individual against an asset which is pawned)

-- If you are a mortgagee (mortgagee is a financial institution which lends money based on the mortgage of an asset)
+- If you are a mortgagee (a mortgagee is a financial institution that lends money based on the mortgage of an asset)

 - If you are the assignee official receiver of assets where insolvency proceedings are involved

 - If you are a warehouse owner and goods are stored in your warehouse for which you are responsible